 It’s no surprise that I love Christmas.
-This blog for the month of December looks like Christmas showed up here, throw up garland and sparkles and is singing Christmas carols every time you browse a new category.
+This blog for the month of December looks like Christmas showed up here, with garland and sparkles and is singing Christmas carols every time you browse a new category.
 I love it.

 But this time of year, especially with only a few days remaining until the big show, can be overwhelming.
 We are at the point where some stuff just needs to get thrown off the to-do list, where our Christmas cards will now be New Year Cards (points at myself) and every activity may have to be adjusted based on schedule.